sph-mn/sph-db/other/documentation/considerations.md

 # how to choose and use indices
 * option - selected
 * manually
-* either selecting only node ids or nodes via ids from index
+* either selecting only record ids or records via ids from index
 * custom btree searches possible with lmdb features or extension

 # database handles or one open database per process